 5. Bank reconciliation statements did not agree with the general ledger.
 Pertinent source documents and explanations were not provided for audit.
-The figures shown for Intangible assets, Inventory, Accounts receivable and other assets, Cash and cash equivalent, Capital reserve, Building reserve fund, Furniture reserve fund, Sport and Culture Fund, Consolidated fund reserve, Deferred capital grants, Accounts payable and accruals, Unclaimed Prizes and Provisions were thus not verified.
+The figures shown for Inventory, Accounts receivable and other assets, Cash and cash equivalent, Capital reserve, Building reserve fund, Furniture reserve fund, Sport and Culture Fund, Consolidated fund reserve, Deferred capital grants, Accounts payable and accruals, and Unclaimed Prizes were thus not verified.